mdaffin/disconnected.systems/site/blog/archlinux-meta-packages/index.md

 ---
-date: '2018-02-01T09:00:00Z'
+date: "2018-02-01T09:00:00Z"
 description: Show how you can use meta package to manage multiple arch linux systems
 slug: archlinux-meta-packages
 tags:
   - linux
   - automation
   - archlinux
 sidebar:
+  - [
+      "/blog/archlinux-repo-in-aws-bucket/",
-- ['/blog/archlinux-repo-in-aws-bucket/', 'Hosting an Arch Linux Repo in an Amazon S3 Bucket']
+      "Hosting an Arch Linux Repository in an Amazon S3 Bucket", ]
-- ['/blog/archlinux-meta-packages/', 'Managing Arch Linux with Meta Packages']
+  - ["/blog/archlinux-meta-packages/", "Managing Arch Linux with Meta Packages"]
-- ['/blog/archlinux-installer/', 'Creating a Custom Arch Linux Installer']
+  - ["/blog/archlinux-installer/", "Creating a Custom Arch Linux Installer"]
 ---

 # Automating Arch Linux Part 2: Managing Arch Linux with Meta Packages

-In this three-part series, I will show you one way to simplify and manage multiple Arch Linux systems using a custom repo, a set of meta-packages and a scripted installer.
+In this three-part series, I will show you one way to simplify and manage multiple Arch Linux systems using a custom repository, a set of meta-packages and a scripted installer.
 Each part is standalone and can be used by its self, but they are designed to build upon and complement each other each focusing on a different part of the problem.

-- **Part 1:** [Hosting an Arch Linux Repo in an Amazon S3 Bucket]
+- **Part 1:** [Hosting an Arch Linux Repository in an Amazon S3 Bucket]
-- **Part 2:** *Managing Arch Linux with Meta Packages*
+- **Part 2:** _Managing Arch Linux with Meta Packages_
 - **Part 3:** [Creating a Custom Arch Linux Installer]

-[Hosting an Arch Linux Repo in an Amazon S3 Bucket]: /blog/archlinux-repo-in-aws-bucket/
+[hosting an arch linux repo in an amazon s3 bucket]: /blog/archlinux-repo-in-aws-bucket/
-[Creating a Custom Arch Linux Installer]: /blog/archlinux-installer/
+[creating a custom arch linux installer]: /blog/archlinux-installer/

-I really enjoy Arch Linux for its customisation - you can truly make it *your* own.
+I really enjoy Arch Linux for its customisation - you can truly make it _your_ own.
 But while crafting your system exactly how you want it once can be a fun and rewarding experience, repeating this process on multiple computers becomes tedious.
-Worst, it very easily leads to inconsistencies between each system as you forget things that you configured or as you slowly evolve your configs on each system you set up.
+Worst, it easily leads to inconsistencies between each system as you forget things that you configured or as you slowly evolve your configs on each system you set up.
 The more systems you manage the worst this problem becomes.

-There are a fair few applications that aim to make this easier, most notably the plethora of *[dotfile managers]* out there.
+There are a fair few applications that aim to make this easier, most notably the plethora of _[dotfile managers]_ out there.
 I have used a few of these over the years and they all suffer from the same problem; they are only designed to manage user files.
 I want to manage my whole system.
 I used [SaltStack] for [a while][salt-arch] but started to dislike it when it became hard to debug